antoh00/bookstore/README.md

 This project was given for selecting students for the first stage of Ingress Microservices BootCamp.
 Each endpoint from task is covered in this documentation.

+# Attention

+Remember that, I used free Heroku server, so included api may be responded slowly.
+Please consider it while testing API

 # Feedback
 If you have any question or feedback about api kindly contact to me from LinkedIn: [linkedin](https://www.linkedin.com/in/eltac-shikhsaidov/)